dyalog-training/2023-TP1b/README.md

 ## Trigger the tests manually

 In the session, use the `]dtest` user command to run the tests.
-Note that the repository contains the latest version of DTest -- if you didn't install this earlier, place the file `{/path/to}/2023-TP1b/DBuildTest/DyalogBuild.dyalog` in your `MyUCMDs` folder.
+Note that the repository contains the latest version of DTest -- if you didn't install this earlier, copy the file `{/path/to}/2023-TP1b/DBuildTest/DyalogBuild.dyalog` in your `MyUCMDs` folder.

 Run the command: